Here is a basic example of how to get started with logging.

 return logger

-And here is what you could have in your child Python scripts, where the logging module is imported and used.
+And here is what you could have in your child Python scripts, where the logging module is imported, used and then destroyed.

 #!/usr/bin/python